 The Suppressions list is a list of email addresses, to whom - for some reason or another (detailed below) - marketing emails will not be sent.
 (See this article about marketing status in general).

-Email addresses with an active suppression will not be sent marketing emails, regardless of the contacts "accepts marketing" field.
+Email addresses with an active suppression will not be sent marketing emails, regardless of the contacts "Opt-in" field.

 It's a good practice when migrating to Remarkety from a different ESP, to upload the list of "unsubscribers" to the suppressions list as well as uploading the "active subscribers" to the contacts page.
 This is to ensure that if an unsubscribed email address is resynched into Remarkety from the eCommerce platform or uploaded by mistake, that contact will not be mistakenly sent emails.